-OSUIT's Adult Basic Education (ABE) program serves to prepare students for a successful transition from the General Educational Development (GED®) program into higher education or the workforce by providing students with training and support designed to help each individual to meet his or her goals.
+OSUIT's Adult Basic Education (ABE) program serves to prepare students for a successful transition from the General Educational Development (GED) program into higher education or the workforce by providing students with training and support designed to help each individual to meet their goals.

 The ABE program offer adult learners a flexible schedule, with day and evening classes available.
-Course topics include GED® preparation and development of basic writing, reading, and mathematics skills.
+Course topics include GED preparation and development of basic writing, reading, and mathematics skills.

-M-POWER PROGRAM
+M-Power Program

 The M-Power Program is supported through grant funding from the Department of Human Services.
-This program assists selected clients with shortterm training, college enrollment, and job searching, interview and employment skills.
+This program assists selected clients with short-term training, college enrollment, and job searching, interview and employment skills.

-2020-2021 Programs of Study
+2021-2022 Programs of Study